-People choose to eat real, whole foods for different reasons.
+People choose to eat whole, real foods for different reasons.
 For some, it is about gaining health by avoiding the chemical additives that are found in highly processed, packaged foods.
-For others it is about losing weight and reclaiming health.
+For others, it is about losing weight and reclaiming health.
 No matter what your reason, it is all about a healthier lifestyle and is not a diet.

 4. Become a label reading expert.
 You are the only one that can control what you put in your body.
 And you will be shocked to see just how many chemical additives and artificial coloring and flavors fill your favorite foods.
 If you read a label and don’t know what it is, then it’s probably not healthy for you.

-5. Enjoy quality meat-My husband’s biggest concern when we started to transition to whole eating was that he would have to give up his steak.
+5. Enjoy quality meat- Some men may be concerned that the transition to eating real food will mean giving up their steak.
 But that’s simply not true.
-You can still enjoy plenty of meats, but if you can, purchase from local farmers and stay away from prepackaged meat (you never know what’s in there).
-If your wallet really can handle it, look for organic, free range, grass fed meats that are antibiotic free.
+You can still enjoy plenty of meats, but if you can, purchase from local farmers when possible.
+And stay away from prepackaged meat if you can (you never know what’s in there).
+If your wallet really can handle it, look for organic, free-range, grass-fed meats that are antibiotic-free.
 These are the healthiest types of meat, but they are definitely the most expensive.
 Do stay away from highly processed meats, such as packaged lunch meat and hot dogs.
-There are some lunch meats and hot dogs that are nitrate free and are more clean and you can find them at many grocery stores now.
+There are some lunch meats and hot dogs that are nitrate free and cleaner and you can find them at many grocery stores now.
 It’s all about reading the labels!

 6. Enjoy dairy-yes, you can have dairy, but it is much better to choose raw first, or non-homogenized varieties.
-If you have to choose store bought, go for whole milk (not organic, which has been ultra pasteurized).
+If you have to choose store-bought, go for whole milk (not organic, which has been ultra-pasteurized).
 So it’s okay to have a glass of milk.
-Cheese, eggs, yogurt, cottage cheese are all fine.
+Cheese, eggs, yogurt, and cottage cheese are all fine.
 Just make sure that they are pure, and have no additives.

 8. Listen to your body and eat when you are hungry.

-9. Adding lacto-fermented foods.
-Kombucha, kefir, saurkraut, kimchee and other lacto-fermented foods are great for healing your digestive tract.
+9. Adding Lacto-fermented foods.
+Kombucha, kefir, sauerkraut, kimchee, and other Lacto-fermented foods are great for healing your digestive tract.

 It’s perfectly okay to transition to a whole foods diet gradually.
 That’s what we did at our house and it worked very well for us.